Saturday, December 31, 2016

 1945 SPLIT, Picture postcard

-There are quite a lot of Split issue stationery cards available, but on the other hand, picture postcards with this issue stamps are surprisingly rare - half a dozen are known with only one sent registered.
+Quite a few Split-issue stationery are available, but picture postcards with this issue stamps are surprisingly rare; half a dozen are known, and only one was sent registered.

-1945 Split local provisional issue, registered picture postcard, properly franked with 30 kn, sent by a military person from Split (2.VI.45) to Zemun (8.VI.45).
+1945 Split local provisional issue, registered picture postcard, adequately franked with 30 kn, sent by a military person from Split (2.VI.45) to Zemun (8.VI.45).
 Censor cancellation No. 3, Split.

-Front side with beautiful photo of Split waterfront.
+The front side has a beautiful photo of the Split shore.

 Sunday, August 21, 2016